 Survey Captures National Data on STEM Schools

-Analysis will allow comparisons between aspects of U.S. STEM schools and other public high schools nationally
+Analysis will allow comparison between aspects of U.S. STEM schools and other public schools nationally as well as exploring specific aspects of member STEM schools.

-The National Consortium of Secondary STEM Schools (NCSSS) recently released a major study of its high school members, many that are among the top-performing STEM schools in the U.S. The survey examined NCSSS member student performance, school and board diversity, and the key issues on the minds of school administrators and teachers.
+The National Consortium of Secondary STEM Schools (NCSSS) began conducting major studies of its high school members, many that are among the top-performing STEM schools in the U.S., in 2022.
+The second survey was conducted in 2023 and launches off topics introduced in the first survey as well as introduces additional areas of interest.

 There is a trend toward higher representation of previously underrepresented groups serving on the boards of NCSSS member schools compared to the national average.
 The study found a strong correlation between diversity among students and faculty, suggesting that both are increasingly drawn to schools with students and faculty who look like them.